Ijwu/Archipelago.RiskOfRain2/README.md

 The Risk of Rain 2 players send checks by causing items to spawn in-game.
 That means opening chests or killing bosses, generally.
 An item check is only sent out after a certain number of items are picked up.
 This count is configurable in the player's YAML.

+### Achieving Victory or Defeat

+Achieving victory is defined as beating Mithrix or being defeated during Commencement.
+Obliterating is NOT supported at this time.
+You are NOT expected to revisit the planet through the primordial teleporter but you MAY do so.
+However, remember that victory can only be achieved in Commencement, so you'll be locking yourself in for another 5 levels.

+Due to the nature of roguelike games, you can possibly die and lose your place completely.
+This is mitigated partly by the free grants of `Dio's Best Friend` but it is still possible to lose.
+If you do lose, you can reconnect to the Archipelago server and start a new run.
+The server will send you the items you have earned thus far, giving you a small boost to the start of your run.

 ## YAML Settings

 An example YAML would look like this: